ajrcarey/pdfium-render/README.md

 ## Version history

+* 0.7.10: corrects some typos in documentation; adds additional constructors to `PdfPageImageObject` that apply a specified width and/or height at object creation time.
 * 0.7.9: adds retrieval of the list of image filters applied to a `PdfPageImageObject`;
   adds the `PdfColorSpace` enum; adds bindings for the `FPDF_*Signature*()`, `FPDFSignatureObj_*()`, and `FPDF_StructTree_*()` functions.